vitaly-t/iter-ops/src/ops/async/README.md

 4. Next, we `map` our objects from step 2 into requests, and set property `data` when successful.
 However, since our requests are asynchronous, it may end up requesting data twice, and so we return `null` in those cases.
 5. Next, `filter` - we throw away any `null` that the previous operator may have created.
-6. `wait()` - resolves every promise in the pipeline into value, since our `map` above produced a bunch of promises.
+6. `wait()` - resolves every promise in the pipeline into value, since our `map` above produces promises.
 7. `retry` - we set up our retries, from the list of `delays`
 8. We add `catch` error handler in the end - see [Error Handling].